rkabiljo/GATK_Myriad/GATK_Script_Readme.md

 ## Prerequisites

-I am using conda environment, see how co create the identical one here:
+I am using conda environment, see how to create the identical one here:
 [README.md](README.md)

 ### Resources

+See the downloading instructions in [README.md](README.md)
 - Reference genome: `Homo_sapiens_assembly38.fasta`
 - Known variants for base recalibration and VQSR:
   - dbSNP: `Homo_sapiens_assembly38.dbsnp138.vcf`